Working as a healthcare scientist in physiology, you can specialise in a number of areas including cardiac sciences or audiology

 Those working in London and the surrounding areas may receive a high-cost area supplement of between 5% and 20% of their basic salary.

-Income data from NHS Agenda for Change.
-Figures are intended as a guide only.
+Income figures are intended as a guide only.

 There is a demand for late evenings and out-of-hours consultative work in addition to shift and weekend work to cover an extended working day, seven days per week.
 Flexible and part-time work is available.

 What to expect

 - Work is mostly hospital-based, either in operating theatres, in outpatient departments and clinics or on the wards.
 Some hospitals provide services to smaller 'cottage hospitals' or within community settings, including patients' homes.

 - Work is carried out as part of a multidisciplinary team alongside a range of health and social care professionals such as nurses, doctors, physiotherapists, pharmacists and porters.

 - Physiological scientists are often responsible for patients' health when they're seriously ill.
 You may also have to deal with unwilling or uncooperative patients.

 - There is an emphasis on hygiene and cleanliness, particularly if you work in an operating theatre, where special gowns, gloves, footwear and masks must be worn.
 Some posts may involve lifting heavy equipment.